Breast Cancer: Risk Factors, Treatment

 A low-fat diet with lots of fruits and vegetables.
 Also, lower alcohol intake.

 What happens if I am diagnosed with breast cancer?

-- Take a deep breath.
+Take a deep breath.
+This is easier said than done!
 Everyone reacts differently to receiving a cancer diagnosis.
 It is important to give yourself time to process this life-changing news.

-- Educate yourself.
-Patients who have educated themselves about their diagnosis are prepared for the next steps.
+Educate yourself.
+Patients who have educated themselves about their diagnoses are prepared for the next steps.
 Do not be afraid to ask your surgeon for additional resources.
 There are some really great online resources that can be very helpful.